Sleeve Gastrectomy

 • Restricts the amount of food the stomach can hold.

-• Requires no foreign objects (like Adjustable Gastric Band), and no bypass or re-routing of the food stream (like Gastric Bypass).
+• It requires no foreign objects (like an Adjustable Gastric Band) and no bypass or re-routing of the food stream (like Gastric Bypass).

 • Involves a relatively short hospital stay of approximately 2 days.